 Piano Buying Guide

 Below, please enjoy the interactive guide that was created to make your piano purchase easier.
-Compare the affordable Yamaha NP-11 to the best pianos in its class based on weight, price, and even customer reviews from Amazon.com.
+Compare the affordable Yamaha NP-11 to other notable pianos and keyboard:

 - Please note: We have recently reviewed the Yamaha NP-12, the successor to the popular NP-11.

 This review of the Yamaha NP11 will break down the pianos’ specs and features, and throughout the article, what you’ll notice in particular is that we opt to compare it strongly to the Yamaha NP31.
 That’s because the NP11 is essentially a smaller version of the larger NP31, and therefore that have some similarities, but also some differences, as well.

 Below, be sure to check out some of the keyboards that are the top sellers online:

 Yamaha NP-11 vs the NP-31?

 The NP-11 is the younger brother of the Yamaha NP-31, and is in fact just a miniature version of it.
 It retains a large portion of many of the same characteristics, and in truth, its size and cost are just about the only thing that separates the two.
 So it’s safe to say that any good or bad experiences with the NP-31 will justifiably translate to the NP-11.